 It is essential that employers provide first aid for their employees in the event of accident or injury.
-However, effective workplace protection is the only way to minimise the chance of accidents occurring.
+However, effective workplace protection is the only way to minimize the chance of accidents occurring.
 At A-SAFE, we can help you identify and control various risks at your factory or warehouse.
 Speak to a member of our team to find out more.

 Protecting employees | A summary

 Your first responsibility as an employer is to your workforce.
 By ensuring they’re effectively protected from hazards – and your workplace has the relevant facilities they need to work and operate comfortably and safely – you can create a more efficient and relaxed environment.
-Not only will this be better for workers’ mental health, but it will also minimise the risk of accidents, injury, or prolonged periods of production downtime.
+Not only will this be better for workers’ mental health, but it will also minimize the risk of accidents, injury, or prolonged periods of production downtime.